Away With The Steiners

 Walking from the ferry terminal in Sharjah to Al Khan Beach.

-We were all assuming the beach swim would be the perfect way to cool off.
-But not so.
 The boys came out pinker than they went in.
 The shoreline is quite literally like a tepid bath!!

 The (tepid) water at Al Khan Beach, Sharjah.